 Facebook Market or Craigslist sales (as no actual sale price is given)

 One of the first things people want to know when they consider buying a pinball machine is "Is this a good price?"
 And pinball owners always want to know "What's my pinball worth?"

 The bottom line is that pinballs are expensive and getting pricier.
 It's trite to say, but your pinball machine is worth as much as someone else will pay for it.
 BUT it's nice to know the market.
 It's nice to have a starting point - an idea of worth and value.

 Recency is key!
-85% of our database is based on 2018-19 sales.
+More than 1/3 of our database is 2022 sales or newer with over 1,400 sales logged for 2023.
 Knowing what pinballs used to sell for is nice but that is not why you are here.
 You want to know the value of the pinball NOW.

-Craigslist sales are NOT included as there is no way to verify actual prices paid.
+Craigslist and Facebook Market sales are NOT included as there is no way to verify actual prices paid.
 And finally, keep in mind ALL the data you see is hand gathered, no website scrubbing is used.